tywysocki/OpenAI/README.md

 # OpenAI API Client Library (Swift)

-This library will enable you to access the OpenAI HTTP API's.
+This library will enable you to access the OpenAI HTTP APIs.
 The full API documentation can be found [here.](https://beta.openai.com/docs)

 ## Library Installation 💻